Control and removal of pests can be a costly and time-consuming task.

 - Ensure floors and cupboards are regularly cleaned.

-Once you have identified the presence of mice in your home there are several options available, they are;
+Once you have identified the presence of these pests in your home there are several options available, they are;

 - Mice traps